-This is not surprising to me as I have conversations with parents daily about how much sugar kids should have versus how much sugar their favorite foods actually have.
-Almost always parents are shocked at this information.
-The American Heart Association recommends that children over the age of two should not consume more than 6 teaspoons of added sugar per day.
-And yet the average American toddler is consuming 12 added teaspoons of sugar, and the average teenage is consuming 35-45 added teaspoons!
-An adult women should have no more than 6 teaspoons and a man no more than 9 teaspoons.
-To be clear “added sugar” refers to the amount of sugar that is not naturally occurring in a food and is instead added to enhance the flavor.
+The American Heart Association recommends children over the age of 2 should not consume more than 6 teaspoons of added sugar per day.
+The table below shows how easy it would be for a preschooler to get 29 teaspoons in a day.
+The average teenager is consuming 35-45 added teaspoons!
+An adult woman should have no more than 6 teaspoons and a man no more than 9 teaspoons.
+To be clear, “added sugar” refers to the amount of sugar that is not naturally occurring in a food and is instead added to enhance the flavor.
 A piece of whole fruit has no added sugar but a “fruit cup” from the grocery store may have many added teaspoons to give it that syrupy sweet taste.
-If we are more savvy about sugar we can do a better job of reducing in our diets.
+If we understand how to read the new nutrition fact labels we can do a better job of reducing added sugar in our diets.

-- Confusing food labels: Figuring out how many added teaspoons is in a product is not always straightforward.
-First, food labels report sugar in grams.
-So remember this equation the next time you look at a label: 4 grams of sugar = 1 teaspoon of sugar.
-A child should get no more than 24 grams per day, or 6 teaspoons (24 grams ➗ 4 = 6 teaspoons).
-To further complicate things food labels historically did not break down added sugar with naturally occurring sugar.
-So when we look a label on a sweetened fruit yogurt it’s often unclear how much of the sugar comes from natural milk sugars and fruit versus how much extra sugar the food company has added to make it more sweet.
-Luckily by the end of 2018 most food labels will be updated to include less confusing information, including the total amount of sugar and the total amount of added sugar.
+A child should get no more than a TOTAL of 24 grams of sugar per day, or 6 teaspoons (24 grams ➗ 4 = 6 teaspoons).
+To further complicate things, food labels historically did not break down added sugar with naturally occurring sugar.
+So when we look at a label on a sweetened fruit yogurt it’s often unclear how much of the sugar comes from natural milk sugars and fruit versus how much extra sugar the food company has added to enhance sweetness.
+Luckily most labels have been updated to include less confusing information, separately listing the total amount of sugar and the total amount of added sugar.

-- Using sneaky names for sugar: Sometime it can be hard to spot sugar in an ingredient list because there are so many code names.
+4. Using sneaky names for sugar: Sometimes it can be hard to spot sugar in an ingredient list because there are so many code names.
 One nutrition source reports that sugar can be spotted with as many as 61 different names.
-Sugar’s many code names include: rice syrup, dextrose, maltose and barley malt, and high-fructose corn syrup.
+Sugar’s many code names include rice syrup, dextrose, maltose, and barley malt, and high-fructose corn syrup.
 This is a great tactic as companies are required to list foods by weight in decreasing order.
 By listing sugar with more than one name companies may be able to bury sugar further down on the list, making it seem like there is less.